Questions about visiting

 At the moment we’re focusing our attention on getting Auckland Castle and the Mining Art Gallery open safely.
 The safety and comfort of our guests, volunteers, and staff is the most important thing to us – so it’s important that we make sure we can give you a fantastic experience before opening all of our sites.

-If you’re missing the shop, the Auckland Castle shop is open Thursday – Sunday, so why not book a ticket to see the new exhibition in the Bishop Trevor Gallery and have some retail therapy at the same time.
+If you’re missing the shop, the Spanish Gallery shop is open Thursday – Saturday, so why not book a ticket to see the new exhibition in the Spanish Gallery and have some retail therapy at the same time.

 Is the Faith Museum finished?